openeuler-mirror/signatrust/docs/how to sign&verify a EFI image.md

+# Background
+For the background of EFI signature, please refer to [this](how%20to%20sign%20EFI%20file.md) document.
-# prerequisite
+# Prerequisite
-- create a x509 key in data server if you do not have one
+- Create a x509 key in data server if you do not have one
     ```bash
     curl -X 'POST' \
     'http://10.0.0.139:8080/api/v1/keys/' \